Tramlink: Ancillary vehicles

 Engineers' vehicles used in Tramlink construction were hired for that purpose.

 In November 2006, Tramlink purchased five second-hand engineering vehicles from Deutsche Bahn.
 These were two DB class Klv 53 engineers' trams (numbered 058 and 059 in Tramlink service), and three 4-wheel wagons (numbered 060, 061, and 062).
 Service tram 058 and trailer 061 were both sold to the National Tramway Museum in 2010.

 Future fleet

 In the 2020s, TfL began work to replace the CR4000 tram fleet, which are approaching their end of its life and becoming increasingly unreliable.
 In June 2023, one-fifth of the CR4000 fleet was temporarily withdrawn due to issues with their wheels.

 In January 2024, Tramtrack Croydon invited tenders for a base order of 24 new trams with an option for 16 more and a 30-year technical support contract, costed at £385 million.
-In September 2024, TfL announced that four manufacturers (Alstom, Construcciones y Auxiliar de Ferrocarriles, Hitachi Rail and Stadler Rail Valencia) had been invited to place bids.
+In September 2024, TfL announced that four manufacturers (Alstom, Construcciones y Auxiliar de Ferrocarriles, Hitachi Rail and Stadler Rail Valencia) had been invited to place bids, with a view to the trams entering service by the late 2020s.
 The new fleet is intended to replace the CR4000 trams, which are reaching the end of their design life.
+As of May 2026, following a capital funding settlement with the government in 2025, TfL expects to award the contract for the 24 trams by February 2027, for entry into service in the early 2030s, with options to replace the entire fleet.